 Few colleges and universities specifically ask for a letter of recommendation to be accompanied by the college scholarship application.
 And although others may not, it is always advisable to attach at least one such letter in your application.
 Providing the letter might be the fastest way for your application to land up in the approval pile.

 Usually, teachers, professors, counselors, lawyers, employers, colleagues, clients, or other significant people in the student's life, write a recommendation letter.
 The letter can create a high impact on winning a scholarship.
 Thus, the person who writes such a letter must invest a lot of time and effort into creating it.

 It also aids as a complement and describes who the student is and why he/she deserves the award.
-So the ideal motive of a recommendation letter is to vouch for the aptitude, attitude, achievements, goals, and skills of the student.
+So the ideal motive of a recommendation letter is to vouch for the student's aptitude, attitude, achievements, goals, and skills.